snyball/hawck/README.md

 The current model is a compromise between ease of use, and security.

-The issue with the current Hawck security model is that the keys that are whitelisted by adde dscripts can be read by any user level program.
+The issue with the current Hawck security model is that the keys that are whitelisted by added scripts can be read by any user level program.

 Here are some alternative models that have been considered: